emmanuelhesus/periodical_android/README.md

 ![create update](https://user-images.githubusercontent.com/109476616/179805367-fa3f00fb-5db9-47c4-8442-cebd960e6b4a.png)

 ### 3. Period History
-- Tells you all when each period starts and tells you what is your last cycle. basically reveals all the days you clicked to mark a Period, as seen here where i clicked july 10 and aug 18 earlier for demonstration. also acts as an Auto-search when you click one of the list it'll redirect you to that specific day or month.
+- Tells you when each period starts and tells you what is your last cycle. basically reveals all the days you clicked to mark a Period, as seen here where i clicked july 10 and aug 18 earlier for demonstration. also acts as an Auto-search when you click one of the list it'll redirect you to that specific day or month.
 ![histo](https://user-images.githubusercontent.com/109476616/179816048-fc327f08-bc38-456b-b5c6-25507c2a4f53.png)

 ### 4. Report